How to Future Proof Your Career: Skills, AI & Growth

 The Power of Informational Interviews

 Your network functions as your career’s essential safety net.
-It's not exclusively for discovering your next job; it's vital for navigating your current role, validating your innovative ideas, and identifying emerging opportunities before they become public knowledge.
+It is more than a tool for finding a new job; it is vital for navigating your current role, validating your innovative ideas, and identifying emerging opportunities before they become public knowledge.

 Finding a Mentor and Becoming One